What is Co-op?

 Our Program

-Our Co-op Internship Program is an optional academic program available to domestic and international undergraduate students enrolled in the College of Engineering who have finished their first year and have officially choosen their degree program area.
+Our Co-op Internship Program is an optional academic program available to domestic and international undergraduate students enrolled in the College of Engineering who have finished their first year and have officially chosen their degree program area.
 It is administered by the College of Engineering Co-op & Career Centre.

 Co-op students can participate in activities and take advantage of services offered within the co-op program such as: